yijiem/ldd3-port-2.6.32/README.md

 Build
 -----

-This project maintains patches necessary to correctly build the modules under ./patch
+This project maintains patches (under ./patch) necessary to correctly build the modules.

-To build, simply:
+To build simply:

 $ sh build.sh